-Playboy licenses programming content to certain cable television operators and direct-to-home satellite television operators who pay royalties based on monthly subscriber counts and pay-per-view and video-ondemand buys for the right to distribute Playboy's programming under the terms of affiliation agreements.
-The distinct performance obligations under such affiliation agreements include (i) a continuous transmission service to deliver live linear feeds and (ii) licenses to Playboy's functional IP that are provided over the contract term that provides the operators the right to use its content library as it exists at a point in time.
-For both performance obligations, Playboy's IP is the predominant or sole item to which the royalties relate.
+We license programming content to certain cable television operators and direct-to-home satellite television operators who pay royalties based on monthly subscriber counts and pay-per-view and video-ondemand buys for the right to distribute our programming under the terms of affiliation agreements.
+The distinct performance obligations under such affiliation agreements include (i) a continuous transmission service to deliver live linear feeds and (ii) licenses to our functional IP that are provided over the contract term that provides the operators the right to use its content library as it exists at a point in time.
+For both performance obligations, our IP is the predominant or sole item to which the royalties relate.
 Royalties are generally collected monthly and recognized as revenue as earned.
-The amount of royalties due to Playboy is reported by operators based on actual subscriber and transaction levels.
+The amount of royalties due to us is reported by operators based on actual subscriber and transaction levels.
 Such information is generally not received until after the close of the reporting period.
-In these cases, Playboy follows the variable consideration framework and constraint guidance to estimate the number of subscribers and transactions to recognize royalty amounts based on historical experience.
+In these cases, we follow the variable consideration framework and constraint guidance to estimate the number of subscribers and transactions to recognize royalty amounts based on historical experience.
 Historical adjustments to recorded estimates have not been material.
-Playboy offers sales incentives through various programs, consisting primarily of co-op marketing.
-Playboy records advertising with customers as a reduction to revenue unless it receives a distinct benefit in exchange for credits claimed by the customer and can reasonably estimate the fair value of the distinct benefit received, in which case it records it as a marketing expense.
+We offer sales incentives through various programs, consisting primarily of co-op marketing.
+We record advertising with customers as a reduction to revenue unless we receive a distinct benefit in exchange for credits claimed by the customer and can reasonably estimate the fair value of the distinct benefit received, in which case we record it as a marketing expense.